Trump’s immigration offer brings polarized reactions from Dems and GOP

 “For one thing, this proposal does not include the permanent solution for the Dreamers and TPS recipients that our country needs and supports.”

-Sen. Chuck Schumer, the Senate minority leader, called Trump's proposal "one-sided and ineffective."
+For his part, Chuck Schumer, the Senate minority leader, called Trump's proposal "one-sided and ineffective."

 "It's clear the President realizes that by closing the government and hurting so many American workers and their families, he has put himself and the country in an untenable position.
-Unfortunately, he keeps puttinng forward one-sided and ineffective remedies.
-There's only one way out: open the government, Mr. President, and then Democrats and Republicansn can have a civil discussion and come up with bipartisan solutions."
+Unfortunately, he keeps putting forward one-sided and ineffective remedies.
+There's only one way out: open the government, Mr. President, and then Democrats and Republicans can have a civil discussion and come up with bipartisan solutions."

 Schumer, D-N.Y., concluded, "It was the President who single-handedly took away DACA and TPS protections in the first place – offering some protections back in exchange for the wall is not a compromise but more hostage taking."